ortap/ExchangeArbitrageBot/README.md

 # Exchange Arbitrage Bot between Binance and The Ocean
-To install the bot and its dependancies, navigate to the `ExchangeArbitrageBot` directory (note the capitalizations).
+To install the bot and its dependencies, navigate to the `ExchangeArbitrageBot` directory (note the capitalizations).
 Then, enter the following command:
  ```
  pip install .
  ```